 When should my child start visiting the dentist?

-We recommend that your child visit the dentist within six months of receiving his or her first tooth, or by his or her first birthday.
+We recommend that your child visit the dentist within six months of receiving their first tooth, or by their first birthday.

 How often should my child see a dentist?

 On average, your child should receive a dental exam and cleaning every six months.
 However, special circumstances may require your child to visit Hutchinson Family Dental, Jay R. Stucky, DDS, PA more frequently.
-In these cases, our dentist is happy to help you work out a treatment schedule so that you always know when to expect the next appointment.
+In these cases, our team is happy to help you create a treatment plan to help you know when to expect the next appointment.

 Why are cavities an issue if my child’s baby teeth will fall out anyway?

 Primary teeth are important to your child’s development because it is with the help of these teeth that your child will learn to speak and chew.
-They also act as holding spaces for the permanent teeth, and the premature loss of a primary tooth can result in a crooked smile, requiring further dental work later on in your child’s development.
+They also act as holding spaces for the permanent teeth.
+The premature loss of a primary tooth can result in a crooked smile, requiring further dental work later on in your child’s development.